devicetree-org/devicetree-specification/source/introduction.rst

 * Chapter :ref:`chapter-introduction` introduces the architecture being specified by |spec|.
-* Chapter :ref:`chapter-devicetree` introduces the device tree concept and describes its logical structure and standard properties.
+* Chapter :ref:`chapter-devicetree` introduces the devicetree concept and describes its logical structure and standard properties.
 * Chapter :ref:`chapter-device-node-requirements` specifies the
   definition of a base set of device nodes required by |spec|-compliant